Back to School| What is Inclusion?

 The concept of INCLUSION is both simple and complex.

-Then when new schools were built, these white schools became “negro” schools.
-When even more new schools were built for the white children (think baby boomers), then the handicapped children were moved into the schools vacanted by the “negroes.”
+When new schools were built in the 50s-60s-70s-80s, the old white schools became “negro” schools.
+When even more new schools were built for the white children (think baby boomers), then the children with disabilities were moved up into the schools vacated by the “negroes.”

-Parents and local Board of Mental Retardation officials were happy to have a real school and be able to move out of church basements….
+Parents and local Board of Mental Retardation officials were happy to be able to move out of church basements into the discarded school.
+They were also thrilled to be building new segregated facilities, handicapped only, with local levy dollars.

 For information about the history of children with disabilities check out the Minnesota DD Planning council’s excellent resource, Parallels in Time 2